- Search The Registry

 - My Account

 On this date in 1932, Little Richard was born.
-He is an African American musician, singer, and Rock & Roll Icon.
+He was a Black musician, singer, and Rock & Roll Icon.

 Born Richard Wayne Penniman, he was one of 12 children born to Charles "Bud" Penniman, a Seventh Day Adventist preacher who sold moonshine on the side.
 Richard grew up in Macon, Georgia.
 Music was all over.
 Street vendors and evangelists would sing, selling everything from vegetables to religion.
 The neighborhood sang spiritual songs as they worked.
 Several gospel singers influenced Richard.